lukasz-wojcik/bootstrap-popover-rails/README.md

-# Bootstrap::Popover::Rails
+# Bootstrap Popover Rails

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/bootstrap/popover/rails`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+This gem provides easy way to use twitter bootstrap popover with your Rails application.

-TODO: Delete this and the text above, and describe your gem
+The Bootstrap's tooltip is a required dependency  for popover it is also available to use.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Rails application's Gemfile:

 ```ruby
 gem 'bootstrap-popover-rails'